-You may not be a web designer, but one of the most interesting parts of setting up a blog is choosing the way it is going to look like.
+You may not be a web designer, but one of the most interesting parts of setting up a blog is choosing the way it is going to look.
 How can Blogger and WordPress help you when it comes to the appearance of your site?

 Just looking at the official WordPress themes repository that provides free products, you get thousands of templates to choose from.

-If you decide to spend a few extra bucks, there are also thousands more premium WordPress themes that look even better and have additional features that will push your blog in the new league.
+If you decide to spend a few extra bucks, there are also thousands more premium WordPress themes that look even better and have additional features that will push your blog into the new league.

 Whether you go for a free one or purchase a premium theme, you still have full control over it.
 Most of the themes have a vast variety of customizing options that let you personalize the entire site.
 And a great part is that you get to modify the source code as well.
 So, if you know something about HTML and CSS, you can change each and every part of your site.
 Even if you aren’t skilled enough, you can always hire a professional designer to make changes for you.